F-I-D-O/Manuals/manuals/Programming/Web/Web Workflow.md

 - `password`: the FTP password
 - `local_dir`: the local directory to deploy
 - `server_dir`: the remote directory to deploy to

+# Testing websites locally
+Most of the time, we can just open local files in the browser.
+However, this way, we may not test some URL specific features, and we may not be able to access some resources (e.g., local SVG images are blocked by the browser if embedded in the HTML).

+An alternative is to use a simple local HTTP server (i.e., no server side scripting or database).
+To do this in Python, just run `python -m http.server <port>`.